Ralph-Finn/simLink/README.md

 ```

-SimLink's inspiration comes from simulink in matlab, is a powerful power grid planning software.
+SimLink's inspiration comes from simulink in matlab, which is a powerful powergrid planning software.
 Using matlab as its back-end computing core.